 What is the functionality of my room?

-Whether interest is in a break room, conference room, reception or private office, we interview each of our clients to ensure that each space meets their needs, is functional and beautiful.
+Whether interest is in a collaboration space, conference room, reception or private office, we interview each of our clients to ensure that each space meets their needs, is functional and beautiful.

 How durable does my office desk need to be?